 Whether using chlorine or bromine as your sanitizer, you will need to shock your hot tub at least every week.
 The best time to shock your hot tub is right after you use it; shocking your hot tub directly before use can irritate the skin, as well as reduce its effectiveness.
 Shock treatments help to dissolve residues, oxidize sanitizers, as well as remove chloramines or bromines.

 - Bromine “Shocks” — For bromine-based hot tubs, a non-chlorinated shock is recommended.
 But, remember to wait several days until your bromine levels settle to around 4 – 6 ppm before using your hot tub.
 With hot tubs that use bromine as a sanitizer, you are technically not “shocking” the water when adding non-chlorinated shock, but instead rejuvenating the bromine.

 - Chlorine Shocks — For chlorine-based hot tubs, calculate the amount of chlorine granules you’ll need to bring your chlorine level to around 10 ppm.
 Be sure your hot tub’s pH is balanced before adding the granules.
 Next, run the circulation pump on its highest setting to quickly disperse the shock treatment and keep the cover open for about half an hour.
 Once your chlorine levels drop back down to 5 ppm, your hot tub is safe to use.

 Thanks for reading our blog article!
-Hopefully it helped your understanding of what hot tub chemicals are best for your particular goals.
+Hopefully it helped your understanding of the best hot tub chemicals for your particular goals.
 By keeping your hot tub balanced and sanitary, you will get much more use and enjoyment out of it, while also protecting all its various components.
 Stay safe and have fun!